 - Topsoil sometimes contains lime, fertilizers, and other chemicals.
 Unless you test the soil, you cannot be sure of its components.

 - Topsoil is generally less nutritious compared to compost.

-It is recommended to mix topsoil with organic matter or compost to boost its nutrients.
+Mixing topsoil with organic matter or compost is recommended to boost its nutrients.
 However, it is light in texture and has good drainage properties that are great for top dressing for your lawn.

 4. Blended mix

 The use of a blended mix of topsoil, high-quality compost, and sand would work best.
 You can purchase these mixes ready-made from stores, or you can choose to do the preparation and mixing yourself.
-You would be incorporating all the advantages of individual top dressing materials and reducing disadvantages.
+You would incorporate all the advantages of individual top dressing materials and reduce disadvantages.